Naval armour: Modern

 The turn of the 20th century saw a development towards battleships, with large guns and copious armour.
 In previous eras, large caliber guns had been able to fire on the order of minutes, and were unwieldy to aim.
 But the development of powered aiming systems and ammunition hoists increased the rate of fire up to twice a minute, which combined with other developments, made battleships a finally useful force.
 The increasing calibers and muzzle velocity of guns required increasingly protective armor to stop projectiles.
 The development of new, more effective gunpowders also increased the length of guns, and the effective range of engagement.
 This meant that plunging fire became a serious concern, and lead to the strengthening of deck armor.
 Belt armor also became much thicker, surpassing 12 in on the largest battleships.
 One of the most heavily armored ships of all time, the Yamato-class battleship, had main belt of armour up to 410 mm thick.

 The development of the torpedo and effective naval mines required further considerations for underwater armor, which had not been given much thought in prior eras.
 The World War era also saw the emergence of the armoured cruiser, which traded some armor in exchange for speed as compared to a battleship.

-Since World War II, naval armour has been less important, due to the development of guided missiles.
-Missiles can be highly accurate and penetrate even the thickest of armor, and thus warships now focus more on anti-missile technology instead of armor.
+Since World War II, naval armour has been less important, due to the development of anti-ship guided missiles.
+Missiles can be highly accurate and penetrate even the thickest of armor.
+As a result, modern warships now focus more on anti-missile technology, damage control, and survivability instead of armor.
 However, most modern warships retain 25 to 50 mm of partial armor to protect missiles and aircraft from splinters and light weapons fire.